 We have successfully implemented a process for providing Tier 1 and Tier 2 intervention and support to students through FlexTime.
 As a result, we have decreased Ds/Fs significantly.
-However, while our overall ELA scores remained high, the percentage of students scoring at or above standard dropped slightly in 2018-2019.
-Students meeting or exceeding math standards increased overall by almost 3% in 2018-2019.
-Students were not assessed in 2019-2020 or 2020-2021.
+The return of SBAC in 2022 allows for an opportunity to establish a new baseline.
+In the 2021-22 school year 76% of students met or exceeded standards in ELA and 56% met or exceeded standards in Math.